johnxx11/ChatApp/README.md

 Project page: https://expo.dev/@johnxxx/ChatApp?serviceType=classicdistribution=expo-go.

-This app can run on the web and mobile devices(IOS & Android)
+This app can run on the web and mobile devices(iOS & Android)

 Running on iOS screenshot: